 A resume is shorter, but it does the trick.
 It’s designed to just give a brief overview that will land you an interview, where you can go more in-depth.
 With your relevant job experience laid before the eyes of the hiring manager, ATS- friendly and typo-free, you’ll be on the road to success.

 Need to cut your CV down to a concise resume?
-Submit it for a free Career Score over at letseatgrandma.com.
-Find out how our business writing experts can help you land that next job!
+Schedule a free call with us to find out how our professional writers can rework your resume, cover letter, and LinkedIn profile to land you that dream job.